Past Event

 It's true, time really does fly when you're having fun.

-From adrenaline-pumping laps through the Terrain Parks and powder runs through the canyons to fun-filled events like Bear Bowl and Bear Break, it's been an amazing winter season at Bear Mountain.
-After 129 days, the winter 24/25 operations at Bear Mountain will conclude on Sunday, April 20, 2025.
+With spring in motion, it's time to say farewell to the 25/26 winter season at Bear Mountain as we ride through closing day on Wednesday, March 25, 2026.
+From adrenaline-pumping laps through the Terrain Parks and corduroy runs down the slopes to fun-filled events like Bear Bowl, it's been an amazing winter season at Bear Mountain.
 Grab your gear and come enjoy some end of season laps - it’s been an unforgettable winter and we thank you for your continued support.

-From adrenaline-pumping laps through the Terrain Parks and powder runs through the canyons to fun-filled events like Bear Bowl and Bear Break, it's been an amazing winter season at Bear Mountain.
-After 129 days, the winter 24/25 operations at Bear Mountain will conclude on Sunday, April 20, 2025.
+With spring in motion, it's time to say farewell to the 25/26 winter season at Bear Mountain as we ride through closing day on Wednesday, March 25, 2026.
+From adrenaline-pumping laps through the Terrain Parks and corduroy runs down the slopes to fun-filled events like Bear Bowl, it's been an amazing winter season at Bear Mountain.
 Grab your gear and come enjoy some end of season laps - it’s been an unforgettable winter and we thank you for your continued support.

 Last Chair Alert!